Sidney Crosby: Rimouski Océanic (2003–2005)

 Crosby was selected first overall in the 2003 Midget Draft by the Rimouski Océanic of the Quebec Major Junior Hockey League (QMJHL).
 In his first exhibition game, he scored eight points, leading his teammates to nickname him "Darryl" (in reference to Darryl Sittler's ten-point NHL game in 1976).
 In his first regular season game in the QMJHL, he scored one goal and added two assists.
 He was named QMJHL Player of the Week for two consecutive weeks at the start of the season and won the honour four more times as the season progressed.
 He was named QMJHL Player of the Month and Canadian Hockey League (CHL) Player of the Week three times each.
 Crosby finished his rookie QMJHL season with 54 goals and 81 assists over 59 games to capture the Jean Béliveau Trophy as the league's leading point-scorer.
 He was further recognized with the RDS/JVC Trophy (overall rookie of the year) and Michel Brière Memorial Trophy (most valuable player), becoming the first QMJHL player to win all three major awards at once.
 Rounding out Crosby's accolades for the 2003–04 regular season were QMJHL All-Rookie and first All-Star team honours, as well as Offensive Rookie, Offensive Player and Personality of the Year Awards.
 As a team, the Océanic led the Eastern Division with 34 wins and 76 points.
-After receiving a first-round bye in the 2003 QMJHL playoffs, they defeated the Shawinigan Cataractes in the quarterfinals, then were eliminated by the Moncton Wildcats in the semi-finals.
+After receiving a first-round bye in the 2003 QMJHL playoffs, they defeated the Shawinigan Cataractes in the quarterfinals, then were eliminated by the Moncton Wildcats in the semifinals.
 Crosby recorded 16 points (7 goals and 9 assists) over 9 playoff games.